 Beatrice: Wife of Ekweremadu Finally Returns to Nigeria After Release from UK Prison

-• Beatrice Ekweremadu, wife of former Nigerian Deputy Senate President Ike Ekweremadu, returned to Nigeria after serving part of her prison term in the United Kingdom
+• Beatrice, the wife of former Nigerian Deputy Senate President Ike Ekweremadu, returned to Nigeria after serving part of her prison term

-• Her release followed a high-profile conviction in London over an organ-harvesting conspiracy involving a young Lagos trader
+• Her release followed a high-profile conviction in London, the UK, over an organ-harvesting conspiracy involving a young Lagos trader

-• While her arrival sparked celebrations in Enugu State, her husband remains behind bars in the UK, serving a longer sentence
+• While Beatrice's arrival sparked celebrations in Enugu State, her husband has remained behind bars while serving a longer sentence

-Beatrice Ekweremadu, wife of former Nigerian Deputy Senate President Ike Ekweremadu, returned to Nigeria on Tuesday, January 21, 2026, after completing the custodial portion of her sentence in the United Kingdom.
+Beatrice Ekweremadu, wife of former Nigerian Deputy Senate President Ike Ekweremadu, returned to Nigeria on January 21, 2026, after completing the custodial portion of her sentence in the UK.

-She was received by family members and close associates at the Nnamdi Azikiwe International Airport in Abuja, marking her first time back in Nigeria since the legal saga began in mid-2022.
+She was welcomed by family members and close associates at the Nnamdi Azikiwe International Airport in Abuja, marking her first time back in Nigeria since the legal saga began in mid-2022, Arise TV reported.

 Ike Ekweremadu remains in UK custody as wife celebrates homecoming in Abuja.

-Beatrice Ekweremadu returns to Nigeria after UK prison release in high-profile organ harvesting case.
+Ike Ekweremadu's wife, Beatrice, returns to Nigeria on January 21, 2026, after her release from a UK prison over an organ harvesting case.
 Photo credit: Gozicon/x

 Source: Twitter